 This Strategy for Perth and Kinross aligns with these ambitions and our own corporate aim to make our area the best place in Scotland for everyone to live life well, free from poverty and inequality.
-Culture can, and does, contribute to each of our corporate priorities:
+Culture can and should contribute to each of our corporate priorities:

-- Tackling Poverty: we will set targets to reduce barriers to participation in culture, particularly considering the cost-of-living crisis. - Tackling Climate Change as a UNESCO World City for Craft and Folk Art we must adhere to the UN Sustainability Goals.
+- Tackling poverty: we will set targets to reduce barriers to participation in culture, particularly considering the cost-of-living crisis. - Tackling climate change as a UNESCO World City for Craft and Folk Art, we must adhere to the UN Sustainability Goals.
 We will raise awareness of these important principles amongst all our creative organisations, businesses, and artists/makers.
 We will also work to ensure our cultural venues meet the 2030 Just Transitions target to reduce carbon emissions by 70%.

-- Developing a resilient, stronger and greener local economy: we will support and develop our small creative businesses and industries and grow their contribution to our wider economy.
-Our thriving craft sector helped secure UNESCO City Status and we need to build its capacity and economic contribution to the area. - Enabling our children and young people to achieve their full potential: The next generation of artists, makers, curators, actors, musicians and more are essential for the future cultural life of our area.
-We will create learning, skills and employability opportunities for local young people to work in our creative sectors, with a 'no wrong door' approach. - Supporting and promoting physical and mental wellbeing: data and evidence consistently shows how taking part in cultural and creative activities are fundamental to physical and mental wellbeing. - Placing communities at the heart of how we work we will support community-led culture and creativity to thrive in our rural localities, recognising its diverse needs and priorities from those of Perth city.
+- Stronger and greener economy: we will support and develop our small creative businesses and industries and grow their contribution to our wider economy.
+Our thriving craft sector helped secure UNESCO City Status and we need to build its capacity and economic contribution to the area. - Children and young people:The next generation of artists, makers, curators, actors, musicians and more are essential for the future cultural life of our area.
+We will create learning, skills and employability opportunities for local young people to work in our creative sectors, with a 'no wrong door' approach. - Physical and mental wellbeing: data and evidence consistently shows how taking part in cultural and creative activities are fundamental to physical and mental wellbeing. - In partnership with communities we will support community-led culture and creativity to thrive in our rural localities, recognising its diverse needs and priorities from those of Perth city.
 And we will make community co-creation of cultural programmes central to how we work, supporting our funded organisations to do the same.